 National Scenic Trails

 National scenic trails are extended trails that closely follow a historic trail or route of travel of national significance.
 Designation identifies and protects historic routes, historic remnants, and artifacts for public use and enjoyment.
 The Appalachian Trail that runs for 88 miles through the southern part of NYS is the most well known National Scenic Trail.
 The North Country National Scenic Trail is the longest National Scenic Trail, stretching 4,600 miles from New York to North Dakota.
-Maps are available on the DEC website.

 State Forest Lands